orbitartprint/weigh-it-up-now/src/blog/content/understanding-your-bmi.md

-# Understanding Your BMI: A Complete Guide to Body Mass Index

 **Have you ever wondered what those three numbers truly mean for your health after calculating your BMI?** Or perhaps you feel fit and healthy, yet your BMI categorizes you as "overweight," and that leaves you puzzled?
 You're not alone.
 The Body Mass Index (BMI) is one of the most widely used health screening tools, but it's also one of the most misunderstood.

 Whether you've just calculated your BMI or you're trying to understand what those numbers truly signify, this comprehensive guide will help you navigate the complexities of this important health metric and utilize it for your personal health journey.